 FINALIZE YOUR WEDDING GUEST LIST WITH RSVP CARDS FROM MINTED

 Once you're ready to send out wedding invitations, you'll need to choose an invitation design as well as an RSVP card.
-Also sometimes called “reply cards” or “response cards”, RSVP cards are smaller-size cards that are mailed along with the wedding invitation.
+Also sometimes called “reply cards” or “response cards”, wedding RSVP cards are smaller-size cards that are mailed along with the wedding invitation.
 Guests fill out the card and mail it back, letting the wedding couple know whether they are able to attend or not.
 Additional details can be included on the response card, such as an option for guests to select their reception meal choice or song request for the DJ to play.

 For a stylish, cohesive look to your wedding invitation suite, choose an RSVP design that perfectly matches your wedding invitation colors, fonts, and design motifs.
 All of Minted's wedding invitations are designed with matching RSVP cards, as well as matching direction cards, reception cards, belly bands, wedding websites, ceremony programs, escort and place cards, table numbers, menus, favor tags, and thank you cards.